koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_49_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-e.g. Smart Labels for
+# e.g. Smart Labels for
 Applications in Retail and Logistics
  Smart labels for open loop applications are on the market since the late 90s